-- Sport/Community organisation name and location - Contact person: name, telephone, email, website - Brief description of involvement offered (eg: For adults/juniors/timing) - Google map reference
+- Sport/Community organisation name and location • - Contact person: name, telephone, email, website - Brief description of involvement offered (eg: For adults/juniors/timing) • - Google map reference

-For example: Referral by Local General Practitioner - Armed with the details of local sporting options the GP is able to provide a specific introduction and details to their patient for them to follow.
+For example: Referral by Local General Practitioner - Armed with the Directory of local sporting options the GP is able to provide a specific introduction and details to their patient for them to follow.
 This specific information would be more likely to be valued and followed by the patient than a general recommendation that the patient should consider becoming more physically active.

-The local contact database is an integral part of the proposed program and would be made widely available for use by parties across the 3 sectors.
+The local contact directory is an integral part of the proposed program and would be made widely available for use by parties across the 3 sectors.

-3.3.2 Requirements for the School sector
+Requirements for the School sector 3.3.2